Presentation of modern agricultural machinery. Presentation on agricultural machines. Farming methods

 Preview:

-To use the preview of presentations, create yourself a Google account (account) and log into it: https://accounts.google.com
+To use presentation previews, create a Google account and log in to it: https://accounts.google.com

 Slide captions: